interTwin-eu/itwinai/docs/how-it-works/workflows/explain_workflows.rst

 Much like a python notebook, the Pipeline sequentially runs through the user-defined components inside of it, ensuring code legibility and organisation.
 The pipeline execution also avoids I/O overheads typical of serialization of intermediate results to storage when moving to the next component, ensuring efficient workflows.

-The pipeline structure handles component connection by passing preceding components' output into following components' input whilst staying in-memory, similarly to scikit-learn.
+The pipeline structure handles component connection by passing preceding components' output into following components' input whilst staying in-memory, similarly to scikit-learn's Pipeline.
 This also implies that the Pipeline structure only handles sequential workflows; more advanced (Directed Acyclic Graphs or DAG) can be implemented with alternative methods as explained in the section :ref:`dag_workflows`.

 A  `Pipeline` can be directly defined in Python code but can also be fully represented in a  **configuration file**.